Website Mistakes to Avoid

 Hope that’s helpful.

 If you need my help with your website, then let’s talk.
 Pick a time in my diary that suits you.
-You can find my diary at veesmith.com/diary.
+You can find my diary at veesmith.com/contact.

 I also write about this in my blog post First Impressions Count